John Latham (judge): Personal life

 He was a prominent rationalist and atheist, after abandoning his parents' Methodism at university.
 It was at this time that he ended his engagement to Elizabeth (Bessie) Moore, the daughter of Methodist Minister Henry Moore.
 Bessie later married Edwin P. Carter on 18 May 1911 at the Northcote Methodist Church, High Street, Northcote.

 In 1907, Latham married schoolteacher Ella Tobin.
 They had three children, two of whom predeceased him.
 His wife, Ella, also predeceased him.
 Latham died in 1964 in the Melbourne suburb of Richmond.

 He was also a prominent campaigner for Australian literature, being part of the editorial board of The Trident, a small liberal journal, which was edited by Walter Murdoch.
 The board also included poet Bernard O'Dowd.

 Latham was president of the Free library movement of Victoria from 1937 and served as president of the Library Association of Australia from 1950 to 1953.
 He was the first non-librarian to hold the position.

 Legacy

 The Canberra suburb of Latham was named after him in 1971.
 There is also a lecture theatre named after him at The University of Melbourne.
+Latham Peak, a mountain in Antarctica is also named after him.